langchain-ai/weblangchain/README.md

 export OPENAI_API_KEY=
 export TAVILY_API_KEY=

+# if you'd like to use the You.com retriever
+export YDC_API_KEY=

-# if you'd like to use the backup retriever
+# if you'd like to use the Google retriever
 export GOOGLE_CSE_ID=
 export GOOGLE_API_KEY=

+# if you'd like to use the Kay.ai retriever
+export KAY_API_KEY=

 # for tracing
 export LANGCHAIN_TRACING_V2=true